alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 	5. In **Request path:** enter `*`
 	6. In **Module:** select **FastCgiModule** (not CgiModule)
 	7. In **Executeable:** enter the path to the `python.exe` of your virtual environment, followed by a pipe ("|") symbol, immediately followed by the path to the `wfastcgi.py` file of your virtual environment.
 For example:
-	> NOTE: Having spaces in any part of your path is not supported
+	> Note: Having spaces in any part of your path is not supported
 	```
 	C:\path\to\ENVName-env\Scripts\python.exe|C:\path\to\ENVName-env\Lib\site-packages\wfastcgi.py
 	```